Confirming the uniformity of the Hubble flow with Pantheon+ Supernovae: Data and method

 \section{Data and method}

 The Pantheon+SH0ES dataset represents one of the most recent and precise compilation of cosmological distances from SN observations.
 It encompasses 1701 updated light curves corresponding to 1550 unique SNe, spanning a redshift range from $z = 0.001$ to $2.26$ \cite{Scolnic:2021amr}\footnote{Data retrieved from the repository \url{https://github.com/PantheonPlusSH0ES/DataRelease}.}.
 Among these, 42 SNe Ia are located in galaxies that host Cepheid calibrators, forming the basis for the SH0ES determination of the Hubble constant.
 This dataset is used in both the Pantheon+ cosmological analysis \cite{Brout:2022vxf} and the SH0ES $H_0$ determination \cite{Riess:2021jrx}.
 The associated redshifts and peculiar velocity corrections to the SN redshifts are detailed in \cite{Carr:2021lcj}, while a comprehensive modelling of the peculiar velocity field is presented in \cite{Peterson:2021hel}.
-This release improves upon the original Pantheon analysis through the incorporation of multiple cross-calibrated photometric systems, an expanded redshift coverage, and refined treatments of systematic uncertainties.
-These enhancements collectively result in roughly a factor-of-two improvement in the cosmological constraining power.

 Figure~\ref{fig:1} displays the distribution of Pantheon+SH0ES supernovae across the sky, visualized using the HEALPix scheme \cite{Gorski:2004by} at a resolution of \texttt{Nside} = 64.
 The supernovae are colour-coded by redshift: black points correspond to nearby objects with $z < 0.01$, blue indicates the intermediate range $0.01 < z < 0.03$, and white marks the higher-redshift sample with $z > 0.03$.
 At higher redshifts, the non-uniformity in angular coverage becomes increasingly pronounced.
 We aim to test the consistency between the value of $H_0$ obtained from the observed Pantheon+SH0ES data in the redshift range $z < 0.04$, which corresponds to a scale of 150 Mpc, assuming SN redshifts at the LRF and CRF, by the same token as in previous works~\cite{Wiltshire:2012uh, McKay:2015nea, Bolejko:2015gmk, Kraljic:2016acj, Bengaly:2018uqp}.
+Moreover, following the discussion in the Pantheon+SH0ES analysis~\cite{Brout:2022vxf}, we adopt a minimum-redshift cut $z\ge 0.008$ to reduce potential biases from unmodelled peculiar velocities at very low redshift.